WebAssembly/spec/document/core/syntax/instructions.rst

 Branch instructions come in several flavors:
 |BR| performs an unconditional branch,
 |BRIF| performs a conditional branch,
-|BRONEXN| performs a branch if the exception on the stack matches the specified exception index,
 and |BRTABLE| performs an indirect branch through an operand indexing into the label vector that is an immediate to the instruction, or to a default target if the operand is out of bounds.

 The |RETURN| instruction is a shortcut for an unconditional branch to the outermost block, which implicitly is the body of the current function.
 Taking a branch *unwinds* the operand stack up to the height where the targeted structured control instruction was entered.
 However, branches may additionally consume operands themselves, which they push back on the operand stack after unwinding.